Gargaj/Bonzomatic/README.md

   },
   "rendering":{
-    "fftSmoothFactor": 0.9, // 0.0 means there's no smoothing at all, 1.0 means the FFT is completely smoothed flat },
+    "fftSmoothFactor": 0.9, // 0.0 means there's no smoothing at all, 1.0 means the FFT is completely smoothed flat "fftAmplification": 1.0, // 1.0 means no change, larger values will result in brighter/stronger bands, smaller values in darker/weaker ones
+  },
   "textures":{ // the keys below will become the shader variable names
     "texChecker":"textures/checker.png",